Email: blogagri2@gmail.com

 After picking the appropriate biofertilizer type according to your plant’s requirements, the next step would be to follow these basic steps.
 Bioproducts such as Rhizobium for pulse crops and arbuscular mycorrhizal fungi (AMF) to induce root growth are typical.

 Use the right techniques and be more aware of the best time for application.
-Apply the product for example by seed treatment before planting or injector it into the soil during tillage depending on products such as opting for a biofertilizer that you will mix with seeds and use for planting.
+Apply the product, for example by seed treatment before planting, or inject it into the soil during tillage, depending on products such as opting for a biofertilizer that you will mix with seeds and use for planting.

 Verify knowledge about proper storage and handling so that it remains effective.
 Often, we need to achieve the optimal environment for biofertilizing products before treatment.